sopra-steria-norge/cloud-akademiet-course-files/2_Database_migration_and_seed_database.md

 ![EF Core not working from CLI for the project](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/db-migration-images/System.IO.FileNotFoundException_on_first_run.png)

-Make sure that this works before continuing.
+Make sure that this is happening before continuing.
+PS: You might have to trigger an endpoint to make this happen.

 ## `cd` into the correct folder from your your command line interface (CLI) in Visual Studio